 Eating at Hook is fun, and every element of the experience is a carefully considered delight, from the dinky, re-usable wooden serving crates to the floral, aromatic Prosecco, which is the same served in Harry’s Bar in Venice.
 Now, touches like this really do delight a well-travelled hackette about town.
 I do like a bit of glamour and allure with my sustainable fish and chips.
 Any moment, Cary Grant will turn up to whisk me off to Bermuda in a vintage Berdorf gown to admire the pink sands.

 The Ice Cream Is Coming!

 The only thing missing from the menu was a delicious pudding, as no fish and chip supper would be complete without some seriously good ice cream.
 This was a tad disappointing.
 I was almost tempted to dash over to Wholefoods and buy dessert.
-Alex, the very loquacious, hundred mile an hour maitre d tells me that this is in hand, and pudding will soon be on the menu.
+Alex, the very loquacious, hundred miles an hour maitre d tells me that this is in hand, and pudding will soon be on the menu.
 After all, it couldn’t just be any old ice cream; it will have a great deal to live up to.
-So, that’s the only excuse I need to return to cool Camden Town very soon for the mother of all ice creams! – and a dash of London that is forever hip, always changing, always surprising – and now it can lay claim to offer the best, sustainable fish and chips in town, and that is something to get really, truly, deeply get excited about.
+So, that’s the only excuse I need to return to cool Camden Town very soon for the mother of all ice creams! – and a dash of London that is forever hip, always changing, always surprising – and now it can lay claim to offer the best, sustainable fish and chips in town, and that is something to get really, truly, deeply, madly get excited about.
 Alison Jane Reid.